ebbimola/symphony-assessment/playwright-api-test/README.md

-# Playwright API Testing with Dynamic Environment Variables
+# Playwright UI/API Test with Dynamic Environment Variables

 This is an assessment project on using Playwright for API testing, including dynamically storing response data as environment variables in a `.env` file.